Skip to main content

 Update the package.json list of binaries

-• be sure that the binaries were attached to the pre-release
+• Ensure that the binaries were attached to the pre-release

 xpm run update-package-binaries -C ~/Work/xpack-dev-tools/windows-build-tools-xpack.git/build-assets

-• commit all changes, use a message like package.json: update urls for 4.4.1-3.1 release
+• Commit all changes with the message package.json: update URLs for 4.4.1-3.1 release

-• check the latest commits xpm run git-log
+• Check the latest commits npm run git-log

 npm version 4.4.1-3.1

-• when publishing for the first time, use:
+When publishing for the first time, utilise --access public.

-After a few moments the version will be visible at npmjs.com.
+After a few moments, the version will be visible at npmjs.com, under the Versions tab.

 Test if the binaries can be installed with xpm